 Food & Wine Pairing:

 Chardonnay comes in two main styles.
 The first is wine that is fermented in stainless-steel tanks and aged without oak.
 The second is oak-aged and usually undergoes malolactic fermentation.
 The first is youthful and fruit-forward, while the latter is rich and creamy.

 Pair un-oaked Chardonnay with seafood, mainly white fish and shellfish.
 This type of wine is also compatible with fresh cheese.
 Pair oaked Chardonnay with creamy sauces, rich pastas, oily fish (like salmon and tuna), and white meat.
 Oaked Chardonnay is also ideal for butter-coated seafood, liked shrimp and lobster.

 Chardonnay Fun Facts

-The most widely planted white grape variety in the world is Chardonnay.
-It is more widely planted than the Airén grape variety in Spain and the grape, Trebbiano in Italy.
+The second most widely planted white grape variety in the world is Chardonnay.
+It is second only to the Airén grape variety in Spain that is used to make brandy and bulk wine.

 Chardonnay is a main grape varietal in Champagne and many other sparkling wines, such as Franciacorta, Trento, many Crémants.

 Chardonnay is thought to come from a tiny village in Burgundy with the same name.
 The name originally translated to “place of thistles”.

 If a wine says Chablis on the label, it is 100% Chardonnay.

 If your Champagne says Blanc de Blanc, it means the Champagne was made from 100% Chardonnay.